 $ sudo apt-get update $ sudo apt-get install iptables

-Check the status of the current iptables by run the next command.
+Check the status of the current iptables chain rule packet by run the next command.

 $ iptables -vnL

 The -L option is used to list all rules, the numeric output of addresses and ports with -n, and -v is used to display in a more verbose format.
 As shown with this sample output.

 Chain INPUT (policy ACCEPT 0 packets, 0 bytes) pkts bytes target prot opt in out source destination Chain FORWARD (policy ACCEPT 0 packets, 0 bytes) pkts bytes target prot opt in out source destination Chain OUTPUT (policy ACCEPT 0 packets, 0 bytes) pkts bytes target prot opt in out source destination

 At this point, you will notice that all chains are set to ACCEPT and no rules are defined.
 So the system is not protected because every packet gets through without filtering.

 Don’t worry!
 How to define rules can be learned in the next step of this iptables tutorial.

 Defining a rule means appending it to the chain.
 To do this, the -A (Append) option must be add directly after the iptables command.

 iptables is instructed to append a new rule into the chain.
 Subsequently, other options can be applied in combination.